reidhansell/SimpleBB/README.md

 This project is licensed under the MIT License

 ### To do list
--Edit all things that can be created
+-Edit all things that can be created <br>
--Stricter rules for signup
+-Stricter rules for signup  <br>
--Back end security
+-Back end security<br>
--Add diet tracking
+-Add diet tracking  <br>
--Add social profiles
+-Add social profiles  <br>
 -Fix Redux actions or remove it entirely.
-Keep in mind it will be useful when diet tracking and social profiles are added.
+Keep in mind it will be useful when diet tracking and social profiles are added.  <br>
 -General fixes.
-Fix repeated, inconsistent, and unnecessary code.
+Fix repeated, inconsistent, and unnecessary code. <br>
--Beginner tutorial
+-Beginner tutorial<br>